Arche Resonance Theory

 The Physics of the Projected Domain

 Scope: This volume begins from the geometry and symmetry established in Parts 1 and 2.
-It derives the physical content of the projected domain: the scale structure of CP3, quantum uncertainty, the propagation of interaction through the tiling, the empirical predictions of special and general relativity, the structure of the Standard Model interactions, and the emergence of atomic and molecular organisation from compossibility.
+It derives the physical content of the projected domain: the scale structure of CP3, quantum uncertainty, the propagation of interaction through the tiling, the empirical predictions of special and general relativity, and the structure of the Standard Model interactions.
 No new assumptions are introduced.

 Abstract

 This volume begins from the claim that ART Part 1 - TUM and ART Part 2 - GUTs have already established the projective geometric domain, the gauge symmetry selected by the Archeonic tiling, and the identification of mass, charge, and spin as geometric invariants of resonant nodes.
 It utilizes the Ontological Fourier Transform (OFT) as the exact bijection between the Archeonic frequency domain and the CP3 projection.
 From this foundation, it derives the physical content of the projected domain: the role of the spatial and internal frequency dimensions in the scale structure of CP3; quantum uncertainty as a theorem of the OFT; interaction as local compossibility change propagating through the tiling; special relativity as a consequence of θ reallocation; gravity as tiling curvature; and the Standard Model interactions as geometric consequences of the gauge structure.
-Atomic structure and chemistry emerge from nested compossibility around nuclear configurations.
+The structural foundation for atomic and molecular organisation through nested compossibility is in place; its explicit derivation is identified as the work of the next volume.
 Where quantitative reproduction of established results awaits the full Archeonic field theory, the open problem is stated precisely.

 Bridge From ART Parts 1 and 2